MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 > [!IMPORTANT]
 > You must set the `@odata.type` property for each item in the `Targets` parameter.
 >
-> Using alternate keys Web API and UpdateMultiple is not supported.
+> Using alternate keys with Web API and UpdateMultiple is not supported.

 This example is for a table with the logical name `sample_example` and the entity set name `sample_examples`.